French Bulldog Grooming Guide

 French Bulldogs have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your French Bulldog's coat healthy and help you bond with your dog.

-With a typical weight of 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog benefits from care tailored to its physical and behavioral profile.
 The French Bulldog's reputation in the non-sporting group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 Brushing & Coat Care

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 French Bulldogs with low energy levels are more laid-back but still need daily engagement.

 - Size: small (16-28 lbs)